EddyLuten/bhreia.com/docs/adventures/dauriels-mansion/acts/act-1/adventure-hooks.md

 > Here you are **PLAYER**.
 In the rain, on this muddy road.
 > What are you doing?

-Ahead, through the pouring rain, they can make out the outline of the wooden walls surrounding [Cauldin's Point](../../../../geography/settlements/cauldins-point.md) and the light and chimney smoke from an inn on the left side of the road, right outside of town.
+Ahead, through the pouring rain, they can make out the outline of the wooden walls surrounding [[cauldins-point]] and the light and chimney smoke from an inn on the left side of the road, right outside of town.

 ### Arriving at the Inn

-The adventurers arrive the evening before at [the inn](../../places/jonahs-denn.md) right outside the town of Cauldin’s Point, where Dauriel’s mansion is located.
+The adventurers arrive the evening before at [[jonahs-denn|the inn]] right outside the town of Cauldin’s Point, where Dauriel’s mansion is located.
 Upon showing the invitation, their host takes them to a backroom reserved by Dauriel Aldarion where they can all meet up.

 Once situated, a Satyr bard knocks on the door and enters.
 He says his name is **Aduac**, which is the reverse of Cauda.
 He offers them a song on his lyre, he says he's not much of a talker.
 If they agree to hear it, they hear the following tune: